This is a rewrite of a previouly published blog.

-I have often described starting a business as giving life to a dream, as creating a life.
-Businesses grow and develop; they form a path of their own.
-In the absolute best-case scenario, we can guide the development of our business, but we cannot set the course, we cannot chart the destiny.
+I have often described starting a business as creating a life.
+Businesses grow and develop, they form a path of their own.
+In the absolute best case scenario, we can guide the development of our business, but we cannot set the course, we cannot chart the destiny.
 Starting a business is similar to having children.
 No matter how we may want to chart the course of our child’s life, we can’t.
 Our children are born with their own set of traits, their own wants and needs, their own desires and dreams.
 The harder we push our children to the path we want for them, the more they will resist us, or worse, follow our desires and be unhappy.

-Understanding our role, the key position we play, agreeing to work with our business, to learn and grow with them is the key to developing resiliency.
+Understanding our role, the key position we play, agreeing to work with our business, and learning and growing with them is the key to developing resiliency.
 When we free ourselves from the burden of running our business, and place ourselves in the role of guide, we can then begin to develop resiliency.
-We must not cling to or hold our businesses; we must understand we are so much more than our business.
+We must not cling to or hold our businesses, we must understand we are so much more than our business.
 We are a unique person, who has so much to give, and our business is but one of the many avenues of giving.

 Resiliency is the ability to brush ourselves off and get back up.
-This skill develops in us when we understand our role, when we see we are more than our business, when we realize that should things fail, we learned something, and these lessons will carry us on to our next role.
-Only then can we begin to practice getting back up, and each time it will become easier.
+This skill develops in us when we understand our role, when we see we are more than our business, when we realize that should things fail, we learned something and these lessons will carry us on to our next role.
+Only then, can we begin to practice getting back up, and each time it will become easier.
 Why?
-We have the past experiences to draw on, we have a continually evolving understanding of our role, our perspective has changed.
+Because we have the past experiences to draw on, we have a continually evolving understanding of our role, our perspective has changed.
 When our business is no longer our world, but our partner, resilience can exist.

 Being knocked down, facing challenges, losing deals are all key aspects of a business.
 Many of us find these aspects easier to understand, easier to manage, when we work for someone else.
-This is because at the end of the day, we are not responsible for the final outcome, win or lose, we can accept the outcome and move on knowing we did our best.
+This is because at the end of the day, we are not responsible for the final outcome.
+Win or lose, we can accept the outcome and move on knowing we did our best.
 The challenges do not seem quite so large, the setbacks are not quite as debilitating.
-We have the support of our team, our coworkers, take comfort in this, and at the end of the day go home to our lives.
-But as business owners, there is no going home to our lives, our business is our life, and we work 24/7.
+We have the support of our team, our coworkers, and we take comfort in this.
+At the end of the day we go home to our lives.
+But as business owners, there is no going home to our lives, our business is our life and we work 24/7.

 The key to successful business owners is resiliency, the ability to learn the lesson, change what needs to be changed, and keep going.
-Life is not fair; life in business is truly unfair.
+Life is not fair, life is business is truly unfair.
 Yet understanding this, maintaining our passion, and our desire to learn, will ensure we build our resiliency and continue to move forward.